 Radiologic technologists perform a variety of important medical imaging tasks in order to detect and diagnose illness.
 Healthcare employers around the country are urgently seeking candidates to fill these important jobs.
-Radiologic technologist jobs are available for people with a wide variety of skill and education.
-No matter what level of education you have, there is a place for you to start your Radiologic Technologist career.
+Radiology jobs are available for people with a wide variety of skill and education.
+No matter what level of education you have, there is a place for you to start your radiologic technologist career.

 Find Radiologic Technologist Schools

-Research the steps involved with becoming a certified Rad Tech.
+We recommend doing further research about the steps involved with becoming a certified radiologic technologist in your area.
 From finding a school, taking courses, on the job training, and more.
 You can find it in our how to become a radiologic technologist page.

 Radiologic Technologist Job Description

-As a Radiologic Technologist you will be a part of a team with the rewarding job of seeking out illness through skill and mastery of imaging techniques.
+As a radiology tech, you will be a part of a team with the rewarding job of seeking out illness through skill and mastery of imaging techniques.
 From patient positioning, image quality, and use of different radiographic technology and modalities, read all about the duties and expectations of an RT.
-Also, take a look at our example job description on our Radiologic Technologist Job Descriptions page.

 What is the Job Outlook for Radiologic Technologists?

 As the baby boomer generation ages, there will be increasing demand for medical imaging and the trained professionals who perform those procedures.
-The field of radiology is expected to grow by 15% between 2006 and 2016, according to the US Bureau of Labor Statistics.
-Here are some career outlook facts and figures for radiologic technologists: Growth is expected faster than average.
-Job opportunities will be highly favorable.
 Many new jobs will be found in specialized medical imaging centers or large scale physician's offices.
 Medical imaging is becoming more wide spread as the technology that supports it becomes less expensive and easier to use.
 Hospitals will remain the largest employer for radiologic technologists.
-The US Dept of Labor Statistics as well as other authorities agree that job prospects and employment will remain highly favorable for radiologic technologists.
-The statistics show that our needs for medical imaging professionals is ever-increasing.
-In fact, many employers complain that there is a shortage of trained radiologic technologists to choose from.
-The shortage of trained professionals opens up opportunity for quicker entry into the work force and rapid promotion.

 Radiology Degree Programs